rwh9609-bit/aetherion-trading-service/docs/USER_GUIDE.md

 # User Guide (2024)

+---
+## Open Source & Developer Community

+This user guide is for an open-source project.
+We welcome contributors!
+See DEVELOPER.md and the Careers page for details.

+---

 This guide walks you through using the Aetherion Trading Platform to monitor markets, manage risk, and execute trading strategies.
 For latest stack and updates, see About/Update pages in the UI.

 ## Getting Started